stephenswat/Edge-of-the-Empire-dice/README.md

 A Python utility used for rolling special dice used in the Star Wars: Edge of the Empire roleplaying game (and variants).
 Also has support for arbitrarily sided dice.

+Credits go out to https://github.com/DoWhileGeek for inspiring me to create this.

 Usage
 -----